 Social competence is made up of your social awareness and relationship management skills; social competence is your ability to understand other people's moods, behavior, and motives in order to respond effectively and improve the quality of your relationships.

-Relationship Management is your ability to use awareness of your emotions and the others’ emotions to manage interactions successfully.
+- Relationship Management is your ability to use awareness of your emotions and others' emotions to manage interactions successfully.

 3. They're assertive.
 People with high EQs balance good manners, empathy, and kindness with the ability to assert themselves and establish boundaries.
 This tactful combination is ideal for handling conflict.
 When most people are crossed, they default to passive or aggressive behavior.
 Emotionally intelligent people remain balanced and assertive by steering themselves away from unfiltered emotional reactions.
 This enables them to neutralize difficult and toxic people without creating enemies.